 Like all other command Touch command have various options.
 These options are very useful for various purpose.

-touch -a: This command is used to change access time only.
+This command is used to change access time only.
 To change or update the last access or modification times of a file touch -a command is used.

 touch -a fileName